hathibelagal-dev/instantpolyglot/docs/eng/Cape_Verdean_Creole.md

 Examples of code-switching:
 1. **N ta bai pa beach oji** (I'm going to the beach today)
-   - "beach" is used instead of the Creole "praia"
+   - “beach” is used instead of the Creole “praia”

 2. **Bu pode give me un call más tardi?** (Can you give me a call later?)
-   - "give me un call" is used instead of the Creole "da-m un tokada"
+   - “give me un call” is used instead of the Creole “da-m un tokada”

 Examples of borrowing:
 1. **N mesti upload kel file** (I need to upload that file)
-   - "upload" and "file" are English borrowings
+   - “upload” and “file” are English borrowings

 2. **El ten un smartphone novu** (He/She has a new smartphone)
-   - "smartphone" is an English borrowing
+   - “smartphone” is an English borrowing

 ## Proverbs and Sayings

 Proverbs play an important role in Cape Verdean culture and language.
 Here are some examples:

 1. **Kusa ki bu ka kre, bu ka ta pô riba bu kama**
-   Literally: "What you don't want, you don't put on your bed"
+   Literally: “What you don’t want, you don’t put on your bed”
-   Meaning: Don't invite trouble into your life
+   Meaning: Don’t invite trouble into your life

 2. **Kada kabesa, kada sentidu**
-   Literally: "Each head, each sense"
+   Literally: “Each head, each sense”
    Meaning: Everyone has their own opinion

 3. **Gotu ta enxe ku pinga**
-   Literally: "The glass fills with drops"
+   Literally: “The glass fills with drops”
    Meaning: Little by little, you can achieve great things

 4. **Ken ki ta mara burro e ki ta dismara-l**
-   Literally: "Who ties the donkey is who unties it"
+   Literally: “Who ties the donkey is who unties it”
    Meaning: The person who creates a problem should solve it

 5. **Agu ta kori pa mar**
-   Literally: "Water runs to the sea"
+   Literally: “Water runs to the sea”
    Meaning: Things naturally follow their course

 ## Writing System